Alie Ward

 Alison Ann "Alie" Ward (born November 6, 1976) is an American writer, actress, and television and podcast host.
 Born in California, Ward graduated from the University of California, Santa Barbara with a degree in cinema.
 In 2016, she won an Emmy for Outstanding Writing Special Class for the CBS series Innovation Nation.
 In 2022, the iHeartRadio Podcast Awards named her podcast Ologies "Best Science Podcast", and the Webby Awards honored Ward as "Best Podcast Host."
+In 2025, Time Magazine included Ologies on its list of "The 100 Best Podcasts of All Time."

 On television, Ward has appeared as a recurring role in Nash Bridges and in several small roles for shows including Grey's Anatomy, King of the Hill, and Comedy Central's Key & Peele.
 Ward has recorded a number of fan recaps for the ABC series Once Upon a Time, Revenge, and Scandal.
 She has also illustrated and been a columnist for LA Weekly and cohosted the Netflix show 100 Humans.

 Early life

 Ward was born Alison Ann Ward in San Francisco, California, to Nancy, an accountant, and Lawrence, a journalist and news broadcaster.
 She has two older sisters, Celeste and Janelle.
 Ward moved frequently around northern California during her childhood due to her father's career, living in Tahoe, Sacramento, El Dorado Hills, and Cameron Park before returning to the Bay Area.
 When she was 18, she enrolled at University of California, Santa Barbara to study biology, with the intention of pursuing a career in biological illustration.
 Eventually, she changed her course of study and obtained a degree in cinema at San Francisco State University before moving to Los Angeles.
 Her father had multiple myeloma.